Initialize Fabricks¶

 3) Run armageddon¶

-armageddon performs a one-shot setup aligned with your runtime configuration (e.g., preparing databases/metadata, registering views).
+armageddon performs a one-time setup based on your runtime configuration (e.g., preparing databases/metadata, registering views).

 Import and call: